 Amidst taking care of my toddler, the home, some travel, sickness in between, I always felt I needed to keep your book with me.
 I carried it everywhere and I’ll tell you it fits well in a bag I purchased for my stationary.

-I even considered taking it to Tirupathi, but decided against it because I cannot read while traveling.
+I even considered taking it to Tirupati, but decided against it because I cannot read while traveling.
 I’m strange I know.
 Let’s forget that for now.

 I also kept myself away from reading most of the blog posts/reviews of the book that bloggers had written.
 When I want to watch a movie that I’ve been waiting to watch, I keep myself away from reading anything about it.